smileart/omg/README.md

 Prerequirements:

-** Before usage on a freshly installed OS X you have to install XCode from the Appstore! **
+** Before usage on a freshly installed MacOS you have to install XCode from the Appstore! **

 Some common ways of packages installation: